CaffeineAndLasers/CaffeineAndLasers.github.io/content/notes/MInor Reddit RSS Feed Updates.md

 ---
-title: MInor Reddit RSS Feed Updates
+title: Minor Reddit RSS Feed Updates
 date: 2025-05-05
-description: DESCRIPTION
+description: I added an extra feature to the reddit RSS feed generator to allow users to choose what timeframe to extract top posts for.
 layout: note.liquid
 ---